SpenceKonde/megaTinyCore/megaavr/extras/Ref_dirty_tricks.md

-# dirty_tricks.h - a package of macros that act as a forceful shove to the optimizer.
+# dirty_tricks.h - a package of macros that act as a forceful shove to the optimizer
 These are intended primarily for internal use.
 **For experienced users with at least basic AVR assembly knowledge only**